Hogan Lovells Events | 23 May and 6 June 2023 | 2:00 p.m. (BST)

 Below you’ll find details of the 2023 FinTech Fundamentals webinar series.
 Reflecting FinTech’s global reach, we’ll be taking a multi-jurisdictional look at a wide range of topics and trends and discussing threats and opportunities for FinTechs at all stages of growth.

-The first two webinars in the series are outlined below.
-If there are any other topics you would like us to cover, please let us know.
+2023 saw a wide range of regulatory topics that were of interest to our clients, which we’ve covered in our series.
+If there are other topics you would like us to cover, please let us know.

 1. Webinar - Current market trends for tech investments in Europe – 2 March at 10 a.m.
 GMT